Sapphire-star/PFCR/README.md

 ```bash
 python fed_pretrain.py
 ```
-Before train, You need to modify the relevant configuration in the configuration files `props/VQRec.yaml` and `props/pretrain.yaml`.
+Before train, you need to modify the relevant configuration in the configuration files `props/VQRec.yaml` and `props/pretrain.yaml`.

 Here are some important parameters in `props/pretrain.yaml` you may need to modify: